sofiagarzonmora/Fine-Adjunction-Theory/README.md

 This repository contains the code for computing the fine Q-codegree of a given polytope.
-It was used on polytopes of dimension 2 up to volume 50.
+It has been used on polytopes of dimension up to 5 and volume up to 50.